ZimmermanGroup/py-conformational-sampling/README.md

 # Draft installation instructions

 Note: the code for this project is written in python which is generally platform independent.
 The author is unaware of any dependencies that are tied to a specific operating system.
 However, currently development and testing are primarily conducted within a CentOS 7 linux high performance computing environment using pip and venv or anaconda for management of python and other dependencies.
 Example commands below are for linux and will vary slightly by platform.
+Python versions 3.8 and 3.11 are tested in github actions workflows.

 ## Venv (built in virtual environment) installation